pcrockett/philcrockett.com/src/links.md

 {% newTabLink "https://www.allsides.com/unbiased-balanced-news" %}

-News aggregation website that seeks to organize articles based on their bias: left, right, or center. &ldquo;We expose people to information and ideas from all sides of the political spectrum so they can better understand the world — and each other.&rdquo;
+News aggregation website that seeks to organize articles based on their bias: left, right, or center.
+"We expose people to information and ideas from all sides of the political spectrum so they can better understand the world — and each other."

 ### Lobsters